charlietaplinIV/home-lab-setup/walkthrough.md

 ### 📡 Install and Verify DNS
 1. DNS is automatically installed when promoting your server to a Domain Controller.
-2. Open **DNS Manager** to confirm that your forward and reverse lookup zones were created (e.g., `charliedomain.local`).
+2. Open **DNS Manager** to confirm that your forward and reverse lookup zones were created (e.g., `mydomainname.local`).
 3. Test name resolution:
-   - From PowerShell: `nslookup charliedomain.local`
+   - From PowerShell: `nslookup mydomainname.local`

 ---